adhammohamed1/English-Spelling-Checker/README.md

 # Spell Checking System
  System to check spelling mistakes using BST implementation in C

+ The system utilizes the predecessor and successor of a corresponding node to a given word in a BST

 The dictionary file used in the system: [EN-US-Dictionary.txt](https://github.com/adhammohamed1/English-Spelling-Checker/files/7531983/EN-US-Dictionary.txt)